evoingram/LambdaSchool/m7/73a1/README.md

 - [ ] Add the keyboard interrupt to the LS-8 emulator
 - [ ] Write an LS-8 assembly program to draw a curved histogram on the screen

-Inventory:

-Make a list of files here:
-- ls8.py:  LS-8 emulator
-- cpu.py:  cpu functionality
-- print8.ls8:  print the number 8 on the screen
--:
--:
--:
--:
-Write a short 3-10-word description of what each file does.
-Note what has been implemented, and what hasn't.
-Skim the spec.